 Shortcuts is an essential app for iOS that lets users build script-like systems with a simple drag and drop interface.
 It’s powerful enough for experts, giving them the flexibility to combine numerous applications and web services into a single shortcut.
 But its still able to maintain an approachability that allows novice users to find utility in it too.

-The following is a continuously updated collection of workflows for publishing on the web.
+The following is a continuously updated collection of shortcuts for online publishing and the open web.

 Launch Ulysses: Opens a new sheet in Ulysses with my template for publishing feature articles.
 Typically initiated from Shortcut’s today view widget, but could also be launched from a home screen shortcut or from within the Shortcuts app itself.